Key takeaways

 Where we go from here

-The clearest sign that supply chain issues are under control for now is inflation’s continued decline.
-“We’re not at the same point we were during the peak of supply chain issues a few years ago,” says Haworth, “but there are some risks.”
-Haworth notes that while goods demand is relatively flat, “We also aren’t seeing a stockpiling of inventories of goods, so if demand suddenly picked up, a production ramp-up might be required.”
+Although supply chain challenges may be elevated, “We’re not at the same point we were during the peak of supply chain issues a few years ago,” says Haworth, “but there are some risks.”
+Haworth notes that while goods demand is relatively flat, “We also aren’t seeing stockpiling of inventories, so if demand suddenly picked up, it might require a production ramp-up.”

 Talk with your wealth planning professional to determine how economic developments such as inflation trends may impact your own investment strategy and your long-term financial goals.